LumaPictures/pymel/maintenance/README.md

 ### To generate the modules

+  - build from WINDOWS - important because there is a windows-only bug we need to test for

   - start gui maya

   - in the script editor, run the following, substituting location of your dev